How Interest Rates Are Determined

 - If interest rates are increasing and the Consumer Price Index is decreasing, this means the economy is not overheating, which is good.

-- But, if rates are increasing and gross domestic product is decreasing, the economy is slowing too much, which could lead to recession.
+- But, if rates are increasing and the gross domestic product is decreasing, the economy is slowing too much, which could lead to a recession.